silnrsi/wstr/src/content/docs/topics/fonts/glyph-naming.md

 description: Standards and conventions for glyph names
 sidebar:
   order: 5420
-lastUpdated: 2025-07-25
+lastUpdated: 2025-09-08
 ---

 For various reasons (historical, technical, convenience) most font development tools and formats provide mechanisms to name glyphs with human-readable strings (as opposed to just index numbers, for example).
 This article documents conventions, restrictions, and best practices for glyph naming.

+**We recommend that all glyphs in _released_ fonts have names that are _AGL-compliant_.** Because of their original association with Adobe PostScript, glyph names are often referred to as *PostScript names* or sometimes, more simply, *psnames*.

+_Glyph names used in development can differ from those used in released fonts and do not necessarily need to follow Adobe standards completely.
+See [Working names vs production names](#working-names-vs-production-names)._

 ## Why use glyph names?

-**We recommend that all glyphs in released fonts have names that are _AGL-compliant_.** Because of their original association with Adobe PostScript, glyph names are often referred to as *PostScript names* or sometimes, more simply, *psnames*.

 Given the ubiquitous support for TrueType/OpenType fonts, one might ask _why do we even have glyph names?_ Nothing _inside_ an OpenType font requires glyphs to have names—complex layout tables `GSUB` and `GPOS`, for example, do all their work in terms of glyph indexes.
 Even for the `post` table itself (where glyph names are stored), one of the allowed forms, called Version 3, is one that has no names.
 So one might reasonably ask: _if functional fonts can be produced without glyph names, why have them at all?_